miku/pytorch-tour/Slides.md

-# Deep Learning with pytorch
+# Deep Learning with PyTorch

 ## A short tour @lpyug 2017-02-14 19:00.